nakwao/Boston-House-Pricing/README.md

 # Boston-House-Pricing
 This is an assignment for a course in machine learning.

-Dear facilitators, please don't mafia me.
-Thanks!
+It is a simple price prediction analysis with machine learning using the linear regression model.